The Longstaff--Schwartz algorithm for L\'{e}vy models: Results on fast and slow convergence: Unbounded state space: The single-period problem

-{\bf Moment bounds in the Gamma case.} This part is only slightly more involved.
-Due to~\eqref{eq: mix lag}, we have three $i$-sums instead of one in the analogue of~\eqref{eq:est P}.
-The right-hand side of~\eqref{eq: mix lag} can be replaced by~$c^K$ in each of these.
-Then one of the three $i$-sums equals the $i$-sum in~\eqref{eq:est M}, and the other two differ only in an index shift $b_{k,i\pm1,s}^{\mathrm{M}}$, which can be easily bounded by polynomial factors.
+This part is only slightly more involved.
+Due to (\ref{eq: mix lag}), we have three $i$-sums instead of one in the analogue of (\ref{eq:est P}).
+The right-hand side of (\ref{eq: mix lag}) can be replaced by $c^K$ in each of these.
+Then one of the three $i$-sums equals the $i$-sum in (\ref{eq:est M}) and the other two differ only in an index shift $b_{k,i\pm 1,s}^{\mathrm {M}}$ which can be easily bounded by polynomial factors.
 Thus the resulting growth rate is $c^K K^{8K}$, as for the Meixner case.
-The proof of Theorem~\ref{thm:main} is complete.
+The proof of Theorem \ref{thm:main} is complete.